Note: This document is not up-to-date and documents only some of the capabilities of the Grapher.

 Essentially these are two tools in one:

-- A second tool then allows to pull any of the data from this database and visualize it in an interactive chart in many different ways.
+- A second tool then allows to pull any of the data from this database and visualize it in an interactive chart or explorer in many different ways.

 We have so far developed the capabilities to visualize data in the following ways: